ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/agent-security-aws.md

 TLS_CHACHA20_POLY1305_SHA256

-The Traceability Agents also communicate to the AMPLIFY search logs service using the Lumberjack protocol over a TCP connection.
+The Traceability Agents also communicate to the Amplify search logs service using the Lumberjack protocol over a TCP connection.
 The connection host and port can be configured by changing the TRACEABILITY_HOST in your configuration file.
 See [Traceability Agent variables](/docs/central/connect-aws-gateway/deploy-your-agents-1/#traceability-agent).

 ## Proxying